Last Updated: 2020-11-18

 1 Heat a splash of oil along with a pat (10 g) of butter in a heavy-bottomed pot and brown the meat in batches.
 Set aside.

 2 In the same pot, add the onion and sauté it over medium heat until it softens.
 Add the saffron, ginger, two teaspoons of cinnamon and freshly ground pepper.
-Remove from the heat.
+Stir all.

 3 When the spice mixture starts giving off a cooked fragrance (one minute is enough) add the meat and the coriander bunch, add just enough water to cover the meat.
 Season and cook over low heat for 1 hour and 1/2 (add a little more water if necessary).
 At this point, add the raisins, 2.5 ounces of honey and cook for another ten minutes.